-In Lorsaly of this year the Office became involved in Process MFN Man Employment Network!
-Project MEN. on any at by the I) C. Citizens for Better Public Educa-Many and I server lest to the Office by the Department of the Arms.
-Office of the Chief of Staff, was designed to motisette boult school boys betemain in school and complete their education.
-Participants in the Project came, one at a time to the Pentagon for ementation.
-They visited the All and Equal Opportunity and Civil Rights and other the es in the National Guard Bureau.
-An entire day was
+In Termary of this year, the Office became involved in Prove MEN, Mare Employment Network1, Project MEN, on a very by the D.C.
+Critisens for Better Public Educations of a star lead to the Office by the Department of the Army.
+Office of the Chief of Staff, was designed to motistic friction for the Chief of Staff, was designed to motitive realization.
+Participants in the Project came, one at a start of the Pentagon for orientation.
+They visited the Office of Equal Opportunity and Civil Rights and other offices in the National Guard Bureau.
+An entire day was dependent from the pentager.

-Vs has been notice in the past, the Uttice gathered data se National topard participation and compiled reports were used in answering inquiries from Congress and from other interested Government agencies.
+Vs this been note in the past, the Office gathered data is National collard participation and compiled reports is just were used in answering inquiries from Congress the from other interested Government agencies.

-In October 1968, the Office and the National Guard Bureau were shocked by the tragic death of Colonel Max It Houtchens Colonel Houtchens was the first Chief of the Other of Equal Opportunity and Civil Rights and had been on day since November 1966.
+In October 1968, the Office and the National Guard Burshi, were shocked by the tragic death of Colonel Max II.
+Hontohess: Colonel Hontohess was the first Chief of the Office of Equal Opportunity and Civil Rights and had been on duity since November 1966.